deephudka005/Sms-Apps/README.md

 Added the functionality of Simcard:-

 Whichever Simcard you select, only the messages received on that sim card will be redirected.

+Please Note that the there 2 fields which need to be inputed by the user

+ 1. The user can enter the list of numbers seperated by "," to which the received SMS will be sent.
+ 2. This field user has to enter the simcard number, only from this number the sms will be read.